robpolak/fork-it/README.md

 #### Parent.js
-fork(directoryName, file, obj, callBack)
- - dirctoryName: Path where the file you want to fork is located
- - file: file to fork
+fork(directoryName, file, obj, callBack) *dirctoryName*: Path where the file you want to fork is located *file*: file to fork
- - obj: the object you wish to share with the child process
- - callback: ready callback function
+  *obj*: the object you wish to share with the child process *callback*: ready callback function

 ```
 var forkIt = require('../../fork-it.js');